crigalbla/crigalbla/README.md

 - ⚡ What I like? **I like sport and technology**

 <h5 align="left">Short description:</h5>
 <p align="left">Software IT Engineer focused on frontend with React.
-Experience with large and small work groups using agile Scrum methodology (GIS proyects, HP, Sevihabitat, Inditex companies and much more).
+Experience with large and small work groups using agile Scrum methodology (GIS proyects, HP, Sevihabitat, Inditex group, banks and much more).
 Very organized, versatile and concise.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">